City of El Paso buses migrants but says not enough transportation available

 “I want to challenge the city because they were supposed to take the shelter lane.
 We’re going to take the process lane so we are still looking at and asking them to look at that shelter possibility,” Samaniego said on Monday.

-KTSM 9 News asking D’Agostino about the communication between the city and the county.
+KTSM 9 News asked D’Agostino about the communication between the city and the county.

-“We talked several months back when Title 42 was going to get lifted so the communications were there that they were going to look at a processing center and we were going to look at sheltering.
-We looked at various options for sheltering that’s when we hired the 50 staff to come on board and start helping out with the NGOs to keep their system afloat because volunteerism has been down since COVID,” said D’Agostino.
+“We talked several months back when Title 42 was going to get lifted so the communications were there, that they were going to look at a processing center and we were going to look at sheltering.
+We looked at various options for sheltering.
+That’s when we hired the 50 staff to come on board and start helping out with the NGOs to keep their system afloat because volunteerism has been down since COVID,” D’Agostino said.

-D’Agostino adding that the city also started utilizing hotels for when there are capacity issues.
+D’Agostino added that the city also started utilizing hotels when there are capacity issues.

 D’Agostino says one of the biggest issues at the moment is having enough transportation out of El Paso.